alfin3/graph-algorithms/README.md

 A set of generic hashing-based data structures and algorithms were implemented from first principles in straight C, providing i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) parameters for hashing and parallelism optimization across input ranges and hardware settings.

 A two-step approach was used to minimize the memory space occupied and used by a program: generic programming and hashing parametrization.
-The provided implementations further reflect the view of the author that graph problems often reduce to hashing problems, where the topology of a graph informs an optimal hashing approach.
+The approach reflects the view of the author that graph problems often reduce to hashing problems, where the topology of a graph informs an optimal hashing method.

 Compilation was completed with gcc 7.5 at the -O3 optimization level on a 64-bit system.
 It is anticipated that the provided implementations will be compiled on lower bit systems in the near future.
-Vectorization and cache efficiency have not yet been profiled, which may result in additional implementation changes.
+Vectorization and cache efficiency have not yet been profiled, which may result in implementation changes.
 Additional information relating to the style of the provided implementations is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.

 In each directory with a Makefile, run: